 This one is another worthy opponent.
-To be fair, it’s the perfect choice here by far, especially if you’re looking for some serious power.
+To be fair, it’s the perfect choice here by far, especially if you’re looking for a punchier hits.

-It’s also very quiet.
-When we did our Opove M3 Pro MAX review, it clocked just 63dB at the highest gear – not many massage guns even come close.
+It’s also reasonably quiet.
+It clocked just 63dB at the highest gear – not many massage guns even come close.
 It has a 1-year warranty and the customer support is great.

 Bob And Brad Massage Gun Review – Conclusion